dyfer/myo-osc-relay/README.md

 # myo-osc-relay

+Relays data from Thalmic Labs Myo armband to Supercollider via OSC.

 Compiles on os x.

-Relays data from Thalmic Labs Myo armband to Supercollider via OSC.
+Versions and dependencies are described below.

+Developed for UW Center for Digital Arts and Experimental Media (DXARTS)

+July 2016 - Robert Twomey - roberttwomey.com

+# parameters

 Parameters are set by command line options:
  -v verbose text output